Snowflake-Labs/sfquickstarts/site/sfguides/src/security_dashboards_for_snowflake/security_dashboards_for_snowflake.md

 use role accountadmin;
 create role secdashboards;
 grant imported privileges on database snowflake to role secdashboards;
+create or replace warehouse SENTRY with warehouse_size='SMALL';
-grant usage on warehouse <YOURWAREHOUSE> to role secdashboards;
+grant usage on warehouse SENTRY to role secdashboards;
 grant role secdashboards to user <YOURUSER>;
 ```